Costochondritis Complete Guide: Why Chest Pain Comes From Your Back

 - Over time, this strain can lead to inflammation, irritation, and the symptoms we call Costochondritis.

 The frustrating mystery for many patients is that they often feel no pain in their back.
-Their symptyoms manifest solely at the front, which is why so many treatments may ultimately fail - they only focus on the site of pain, not the source of the problem.
+Their symptoms manifest solely at the front, which is why so many treatments may ultimately fail - they only focus on the site of pain, not the source of the problem.

 The Lacrosse/Tennis Ball Mobilization